Our American Express Membership Rewards guide gives you the full rundown on earning and redeeming points and helps you select the best card.

-- American Express Platinum Card: 5X points on flights booked directly with airlines or on American Express Travel (on up to $500,000 on these purchases per calendar year)
+American Express Platinum Card: 5X points on flights booked directly with airlines or on Amex Travel (on up to $500,000 on these purchases per calendar year)

-- Chase Sapphire Reserve: 10X points on hotel and car rental purchases through Chase Ultimate Rewards, 5X points on air travel through Chase Ultimate Rewards, 3X points on other travel purchases (earn elevated rewards on all travel purchases after earning $300 annual travel credit), and 3X points on dining
+- Chase Sapphire Reserve card: 5X points on air travel through Chase Ultimate Rewards and 3X points on general travel purchases (earn elevated rewards on all travel purchases after earning $300 annual travel credit)

-- Chase Sapphire Preferred Card: 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining, and 2X points on other travel purchases
+- Chase Sapphire Preferred Card: 5X points on travel purchased through Chase Ultimate Rewards and 2X points on other travel purchases

-- Capital One Venture Rewards Credit Card: 2X miles on flights and other purchases
+- Capital One Venture Rewards Credit Card: 2X miles on every purchase

-- Citi Prestige® Card: 5X points on flights
+- Citi Premier® Card: 3X points air travel

 How to redeem Membership Rewards

-You have a number of options when redeeming your American Express Membership Rewards, but if you’re looking for the absolute most value, stick to airfare.
+You have a number of options when redeeming your American Express Membership Rewards, but if you’re looking for the absolute highest value, stick to airfare.

-Transferring to a partnering airline generally garners the best cent-per-point ratio, but booking through American Express Travel can also be a good option.
-This is especially true if you have the Business Platinum card, since booking airfare with the Business Platinum card on your selected airline offers a 35% points rebate (on up to 500,000 points per calendar year when booked through amextravel.com).
+Transferring to a partnering airline generally garners the best cent-per-point ratio but booking through American Express Travel is also a good option.
+This is especially true if you have the Business Platinum Card, since booking airfare with this card on your selected airline offers a 35 percent points rebate (on up to 500,000 points per calendar year when booked through amextravel.com).